 I have also used it with their phonics books and flashcards, they each have a buzzer and when asked a question about a sound or word from the book the first to press gets to answer, this engages them more than just asking a question.

-We have been using the buzzers and home for a couple of weeks and they are fantastic.
+We have been using the Learning Resources Lights and Sounds Buzzers at home for a couple of weeks and they are fantastic.
 I can also see how they could be put to use in the classroom at school, they would be invaluable for tests and quizzes.

 We love these buzzers.
 Easy to press, have their own colour and sound and can have so many uses.
 They do require 8xAAA batteries, which could start keeping expensive if used a lot so I would recommend investing in some rechargeable batteries and a battery charger.